 Committees responsible for liquidity governance include the firmwide Asset Liability Committee ("ALCO") as well as line of business and regional ALCOs, the Treasurer Committee, and the CTC Risk Committee.
-In addition, the Board of Directors' Risk Policy Committee ("DRPC") reviews and recommends to the Board of Directors, for formal approval, the Firm's liquidity risk tolerances, liquidity strategy, and liquidity policy at least annually.
-For further discussion of ALCO and other risk-related committees, refer to Enterprise-wide Risk Management on pages 79-140 of the 2018 Form 10-K.
+In addition, the Risk Committee, formerly named the Directors' Risk Policy Committee, reviews and recommends to the Board of Directors, for formal approval, the Firm's liquidity risk tolerances, liquidity strategy, and liquidity policy at least annually.
+For further discussion of ALCO and other riskrelated committees, refer to Enterprise-wide Risk Management on pages 79-140 of the 2018 Form 10-K.